Viir/bots/guide/botengine-online-session.md

 When running a botengine app, you can choose to start it in an online session.
 Online sessions provide several advantages over offline sessions:

-+ Monitoring from any device: No need to go to your PC to check the status of your app.
++ Monitoring from other devices: No need to go to your PC to check the status of your app.
 You can use your smartphone or any other device with a web browser to see the status of your app.
 + Organize and keep track of your operations and experiments: Easily see which apps you already tested and when you used them the last time.
 + Longer running time: Run an app continuously in one session for up to 72 hours.